Han

 For value-seekers, the question is whether the cuisine focus matters enough to justify the spend.
 Compared with Julia or Trescha, Han is less about a broad restaurant comparison and more about committing to Korean cuisine.
 That is a positive if the group is aligned.
 It is a weaker choice for mixed groups where someone wants a less cuisine-specific dinner.

-There is no verified standalone drinks-program detail here, so do not choose Han on that basis alone.
+Han's focus is not on a standalone drinks program, so do not choose Han on that basis alone.
 For a dinner where drinks are secondary to the meal, it can still fit.
 For a bar-led evening before or after dinner, use a Buenos Aires bars guide to plan that separately.

 Who should spend here, who should cross-shop